anthonywebb/homebridge-cbus/README.md

 * `id`: (required) C-Bus address of the device — every accessory in C-Bus has one
 * `invert`: (optional, defaults to false) only used by the shutter relay accessory and indicates that the shutter has been wired to open when commanded closed and vice versa
 * `activeDuration`: (optional) only used by the switch accessory, indicating a timeout period, after which the switch will automatically switch off.
 This allows a HomeKit switch accessory to be used to generate a *Bell Press* event.
 The duration can be specified in days, hours, minutes, seconds or milliseconds.
 (For example: "2 days", "2.5h", "5s", "100 ms", [etc.](https://github.com/zeit/ms))
+* `enabled`: (optional, default: true) set to false to inhibit the accessory from loading.

 ### Functional example `config.json`